littelanguages/deno-lib-data-set/README.md

 ## Building Source

-The directory `~/.devcontainer` contains a Dockerfile used by [Visual Studio Code](https://code.visualstudio.com) to issolate the editor and build tooling from needing to be installed on the developer's workstation.
+The directory `~/.devcontainer` contains a Dockerfile used by [Visual Studio Code](https://code.visualstudio.com) to issolate the editor and build tools from being installed on the developer's workstation.

 The Dockerfile is straightforward with the interesting piece being [entr](https://github.com/eradman/entr/) which is used by the `etl.sh` to run `test.sh` whenever a source file has changed.